 ./configure --disable-sys-inst --disable-dccm --homedir=$HOME/dccdir --bindir=$HOME/bin make install

-The sendmail interface, dccm, must be built with the sendmail source and object tree.
+./configure --disable-dccm make installIf you will use dccm, it must be built with the sendmail source and object tree.
 By default, the makefiles look for native sendmail libraries (e.g. on FreeBSD), an installed "package" (e.g. on FreeBSD), or a directory named sendmail parallel to the DCC source and object tree.
 Those who regularly build new versions of sendmail may find it convenient to make a symbolic link there to their current sendmail.
 Otherwise configure the dccm makefile with

 ./configure --with-sendmail=/some/where/sendmail make installIf dccm does not build because it cannot find libmilter, check that libmilter was compiled with sendmail in the previous step.